 Learn About Diversity at Cornell, and how it is Similar to Other Schools in the U.S..

-We combine elements of ethnic, geographic, gender and age diversity to create a total diversity grade for every school.
+We combine elements of racial, geographic, gender and age diversity to create a total diversity grade for every school.

 Many young people value the ability to meet and learn from different racial and ethnic groups, which is more likely to happen at a diverse school such as this one.